gravel driveway

 The Construction of a Gravel Driveway

-A gravel driveway is typically built from 3 different layers: large crushed stone, slightly smaller crushed stone and very small gravel.
-All three of these stone materials are essential to the strength, integrity, and longevity of the driveway.
+A gravel driveway is typically built in three layers: large crushed stone, slightly smaller crushed stone, and very small gravel.
+Together, these materials create the strength, integrity, and longevity of the driveway.

 The Base Layer